 Sonja Kill Memorial Hospital, a non-profit hospital in the vibrant city of Kampot in Cambodia, is seeking volunteers to provide RN training in several areas.
 Volunteers would be working to increase the knowledge and skills of the NICU RNs around the care of the sick neonate, support the development of critical care nursing skills for nurses working in the emergency room, and increase the knowledge of staff RNs around the nursing care of patients with non-communicable diseases.

 Qualifications: Current nursing license and significant experience in either nursing education and/or clinical specialty work.
 Experience in adult med/surg, NICU, or critical care / emergency are most needed.
-Retirees are welcomed.
-All volunteers must register with the Cambodian Council of Nurses (CCN), which should be done at least 3 months in advance of the start date.
+No opportunities for those-in-training.

 Volunteers provide lectures and clinical instruction to Cambodian nurses at Sihanouk Hospital.
 Volunteers also lead journal club discussions.